Abbas1Hussein/adaptive/README.md

-# Project Documentation

-Welcome to the project documentation.
 This document outlines the structure, components, and design choices of the application.

 ## Application Structure